Stavudine (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

-- Capsules: Store at room temperature in a closed container, away from heat, moisture, and direct light.
+- Capsule: Store at room temperature in a closed container, away from heat, moisture, and direct light.
 Ask your pharmacist about the best way to dispose of any leftover capsules after you have finished your treatment.

 - Oral liquid: Store in the refrigerator.
 Do not freeze.
 Throw away any unused medicine after 30 days, but do not throw it in the trash.
 Ask your pharmacist about the best way to dispose of medicine you do not use.